 Salesman: Please sir, I cannot…

-DP: Me and my pal Chuck Norris ( nod to fist ) don’t much like the word “can’t” buddy.
+DP: Next time I hear the word “can’t” somebody is getting a knuckle sandwich with a glass of punch.
 Now either you take me to your best or I give Homeland Security an anonymous call about you selling WMD’s.
 You MIGHT even get a trial…

 Saleman: No, no sir!
 You win!!
 Follow me…

-I was taken to a secluded corner of the tree lot, and shown a blanket, which was obviously covering something reverent.
+I was escorted to a secluded corner of the tree lot, and shown a blanket which was obviously covering something reverent.
 Something holy.

 Salesman: Sir, what you are about to see has not been shown to the eyes of normal men.